Ningalkkum Aakaam Kodeeshwaran: Season 3

-Third season kicked off from 29 December 2014 with the sparkling inaugural song of K S Chitra.
+The third season kicked off from 29 December 2014 with the inaugural song of K S Chitra.
 This season started with a few differences from the last seasons.
 The timer from 1-5 questions was made 45 seconds and from 6-10 is 60 seconds.
 Also this season had the introduction of a new lifeline called 'Double Dip' replacing 'Fifty-Fifty (50/50)' from the previous seasons.
-This season also featured a fourth additional lifeline (not included as the main lifeline) called 'Code Red' which gave the opportunity for the contestant's family members to warn the contestant if they feel the answer is wrong and alsso new intro and a half part of soundtrack was replaced.
+This season also featured a fourth additional lifeline (not included as the main lifeline) called 'Code Red' which gave the opportunity for the contestant's family members to warn the contestant if they feel the answer is wrong and also a new intro, and a half part of the soundtrack was replaced.